 I worked hard, played hard, danced often, and hung out with friends on the weekends.
 My roommate Alice, her son Andy, and I moved from the condo we shared to a home in Novato.
 It gave us more room, and provided a yard for Andy to play in.
 Western Water Ways decided to move their office from Sausalito to Glen Cove Marina, near Vallejo.

 I worked for the company for four years, and left on not the best terms.
 There were some legal issues, and I was subject to them if I were to stay.
 I found a new job with a real estate company in Mill Valley.
 They hired me to manage some of the properties owned by the agents they employed, as well as for some of their clients.
 This was a great job.
 It gave me a lot of contact with the public, and after a year they asked me to manage this division of their company.
 It was a lot of work, and I put in many hours, but I really enjoyed the variety of things I was engaged in.
 The owners were wonderful to me, and when my parents decided to move to California, I found them an apartment in one of the complexes that I managed, and was owned by the two fellows I worked for.

-After living in the complex in Novato for a year or so, I asked mom and dad if they would like to work as the resident managers.
+After living in the complex in Novato for a year or so, I asked Mom and Dad if they would like to work as the resident managers.
 I had to let the prior manager go for various reasons, and this would give my parents a great opportunity to increase their retirement income.
-They weren’t so sure about this plan, but after they started working again they really enjoyed it.
+They weren’t so sure about the offer, but after they started working again they really enjoyed it.

 I was pretty footloose and fancy free back in those days.
 I worked, dated, still danced a lot, and enjoyed life.